Rahul-Incedo/IRP/README.md

 pip install spacy==2.3.5
 pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.3.1/en_core_web_sm-2.3.1.tar.gz
 ```

+#Note This is for JD files:
+Only PDF file can be view in the browser iteself.Doc and Docx are downloadable
 ### Running the code
 Just make sure you are in IRP directory and type in terminal
 ```